smnorris/roadintegrator/README.md

 Several specific issues will lead to over-representation of roads:

-- the same road present in different source layers will only be de-duplicated by the tool where the features are nearer than the specified tolerance, see [Duplications](#Duplications) below)
+- the same road present in different source layers will only be de-duplicated when features less than 7m apart, see [Duplications](#Duplications) below)
 - roads are present in the tenure layers that have not been built
 - roads may have been decomissioned, overgrown or become otherwise impassible